 Cultural Resources Survey means a project that surveys and identifies properties within the City according to the standards set forth in National Register Bulletin #24.
+Completed surveys shall have findings adopted by City Council, as a consent or discussion item.

 Design Guidelines means any document approved by the Board which illustrates appropriate and inappropriate methods of alteration and construction to promote appropriate design and decision-making and to preserve the integrity and Character Defining Features of Cultural Resources.
+The Secretary of the Interior's Standards for the Treatment of Historic Properties shall serve as design guidelines where there exist no other established design guidelines.